ebassi/halting_problem/content/gnome/gdk-thread.md

 GTK+ in a multi-threaded application.

-if I asked ten random developers using GTK+ for their applications what is the correct way of initializing threading support, I'd probably get the answer "call `gdk_threads_init()` before you call `gtk_init()`" from at least half of them — and their answer would be wrong, but most likely they never noticed it.
+if I asked ten random developers using GTK+ for their applications what is the correct way of initializing the old threading support, I'd probably get the answer "call `gdk_threads_init()` before you call `gtk_init()`" from at least half of them. that answer is _wrong_, but most likely they never noticed it because they never ported their application to other platforms.

-the correct answer for the question of how to initialize thread safety support in GTK+ is actually this idiomatic code snippet:
+the correct answer for the question of how to initialize the old thread safety support in GTK+ is actually this idiomatic code snippet:

     :::cpp